 - Fundoscopy: Microaneurysms, hard exudates, cotton wool spots, blot and dot hemorrhages, and venous dilation

-Proliferative type (most severe, abnormal blood vessel growth)
+- Proliferative type (most severe, abnormal blood vessel growth)

 - Proliferative diabetic retinopathy (PDR) is the more advanced form of the disease

 - At this stage, circulation problems deprive the retina of oxygen.
-As a result new, fragile blood vessels can begin to grow in the retina and into the vitreous.
+As a result, new, fragile blood vessels can begin to grow in the retina and into the vitreous.
 The new blood vessels may leak blood into the vitreous, clouding vision

 - Fundoscopic exam (abnormal growth of vessels) neovascularization

-- If diabetic get yearly dilated ophthalmoscopic examination
+- Yearly dilated ophthalmoscopic examination

 Diabetic retinopathy is caused by damage to the blood vessels in the tissue at the back of the eye (retina).
 Poorly controlled blood sugar is a risk factor.
 Early symptoms include floaters, blurriness, dark areas of vision, and difficulty perceiving colors.
 Blindness can occur.
 Mild cases may be treated with careful diabetes management.
 Advanced cases may require laser treatment or surgery